 Though Google prefers long-form content for optimization, you need to be more specific and concise with your content.
 Avoid any redundancy in your featured content.
-This also helps to organize your posts that lead to better retention.
+This also helps to organize your posts, which leads to better retention.

 The average of the paragraph-featured snippets is about 50 words, so you need to keep that in mind when you draft your content.
-You need to follow a blog format or a content structure to get featured.
+You must follow a blog format or a content structure to get featured.

-You can start with a heading and then write a small Para after that.
+You can start with a heading and write a small Para afterward.
 Continue with subheadings but cover how and what in the content format.
 So, you need to elaborate on your post for featured snippets.

 - Use the keyword intent.

 Search intent or keyword intent is the goal of the searcher.
 Most searchers want information on a product/service or want to buy something.
-To optimize the intent, you need to make sure that one article answers multiple questions.
+To optimize the intent, you must ensure that one article answers multiple questions.